kingcons/localwaves/README.md

 The *code* param should be an authorization code received from Soundclound.

 The *state* param should be an email of a registered user.

-> This endpoint is not intended to be used directly, but rather to be used as a
-> redirect URI for Soundcloud API integration with a separate frontend.

 Success will result in a redirect to the frontend home page.